Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/self-hosted/oci-container.md

 Run the Thymis Controller in a Docker/OCI container on x86_64 hosts.

 Important: The container can build and serve x86_64 (x64) device configurations only.
-Raspberry Pi/ARM (aarch64) image builds are not supported from the container.
+Raspberry Pi/ARM (aarch64) image builds are not supported due to cross compiling issues inside the container.

 If you already use Nix, you can also run the Controller with [`nix run`](nix-run.md).